Learn the entire filmmaking process from experienced mentors.

 Join CineVic's Equipment Manager, Daniel Carruthers, to get up close and personal with some of our film and video equipment inventory.
 He'll provide an overview of the basic setup and functions of a few items from each department including camera, lighting, and grip/dolly.
 This is our first in-person/hands-on workshop in a long time - with limited capacity - so reserve your seat now!

 SATURDAY DECEMBER 11th 2021

 Mentorship meetings Dec 5-7

-*PLEASE NOTE* This workshop will be in-person only with limited capacity at CineVic headquarters, and will follow all current health protocols in place at the time of the workshop.
+*PLEASE NOTE* This workshop will be in-person only with limited capacity at CineVic headquarters, and will follow all current health protocols including masks and proof of double vaccination.

 Daniel Carruthers has over 15 years of experience and over 50 credits as a Director of Photography.
 He's had multiple award nominations and received a Leo Award for his work on the short film Encore.
 Some of his Victoria-shot films include the features All-in Madonna, Open for Submissions, and The Devout.
 While working as a Director of Photography, Daniel has been the Equipment Manager at Cinevic, where he oversees the expanding equipment inventory and rentals.